Monthly Climate Statements

 Previous Articles

 The Department of Environment, Science and Innovation (DESI) monitors sea-surface temperature (SST) anomalies in key regions of the Pacific Ocean over autumn, winter and spring and provides objective outlooks for summer (November to March) rainfall on this basis.
-Based on the March SST pattern in the Pacific Ocean, the Science Division of DESI considers that the probability of exceeding median summer (November to March) rainfall is currently above-normal for much of Queensland.
+Based on the evolving SST pattern in the Pacific Ocean since March this year, the Science Division of DESI considers that the probability of exceeding median summer (November to March) rainfall is currently higher than normal for much of Queensland.

-The current DESI outlook for summer rainfall in Queensland is not based on ENSO indices, which are subject to the autumn predictability gap.
-Instead, this is an objective analysis of historical conditions using an index based on SST anomalies measured in March in key regions of the extra-tropical Pacific Ocean, which have been related to rainfall over much of Queensland in the following summer.
-On this basis, the Science Division of DESI considers that the probability of exceeding median summer (November to March) rainfall is currently above-normal for much of Queensland (see map in PDF).
+The current DESI outlook for summer rainfall in Queensland is an objective analysis of historical conditions using indices based on SST anomalies measured in key regions of the tropical and extra-tropical Pacific Ocean, which have been related to rainfall over much of Queensland in the following summer.
+On this basis, the Science Division of DESI considers that the probability of exceeding median summer (November to March) rainfall is currently greater than 70 per cent for much of Queensland, which is higher than the normal probability of 50 per cent (see map in PDF).

 Readers are reminded that seasonal outlooks are expressed in terms of probabilities.
 The probabilities shown on the rainfall outlook map are based on an objective analysis of historical data and show the summer rainfall outcome in years when SST conditions were closest to the current year.
 An analysis may, for example, indicate that below-median summer rainfall occurred in most of those years.
 However, this also means that summer rainfall was at, or above, the long-term median in some of those years.
 Therefore, an outlook which states that there is ‘an 80 per cent probability of below-median rainfall’ should also be interpreted as there being ‘a 20 per cent probability of median or above-median rainfall’.